-In January 1942 some 550 Italian prisoners of war, mainly captured in North Africa, were brought to Orkney.
+In January 1942 over a thousand Italian prisoners of war, mainly captured in North Africa, were brought to Orkney.
 They were needed to overcome the shortage of labour working on the continuing construction of the Churchill Barriers.
-These were the four causeways designed to block eastern access to Scapa Flow following the sinking of HMS Royal Oak by a German U-Boat in 1939.
+These were the four causeways designed to block eastern access to Scapa Flow following the sinking of HMS Royal Oak with huge loss of life by a German U-boat in 1939.

-Prisoners of war were prevented by treaty from working on military projects, so the barriers became causeways linking the southern islands of Orkney together, which is what they remain today.
+Prisoners of war were prevented by treaty from working on military projects, so the barriers were said to be primarily causeways linking the south-eastern islands of Orkney together, which is what they remain today.

-Camp 60 was home to the Italian prisoners from January 1942 until September 1944.
+Camp 60 was home to 550 of the Italian prisoners from January 1942 until September 1944.
 The camp comprised 13 huts, which the Italians improved with concrete paths (concrete was never in short supply during the construction of the Churchill Barriers) and gardens, complete with flower beds and vegetable plots.
+(Continues below images...)

 In the centre of the camp, one of the prisoners, Domenico Chiocchetti, produced the statue of St George you can still see today, fashioned from barbed wire covered with concrete.
 The prisoners also worked to produce a theatre and a recreation hut, complete with three billiard tables made, perhaps inevitably, from concrete.